Phuket Island Hopping

-There are so many islands near Phuket, big and small, it would take forever to visit them all.
-Most are not far and you should really consider adding a couple of islands to your trip.
-These are just few islands we had the chance to visit and we will be adding more as we travel around.
+There are so many big and small islands around Phuket, it would take forever to visit them all.
+Most are not far, and you should consider adding a couple of islands to your trip.
+These are just a few islands we had the chance to visit, and we will be adding more as we travel around.
 We are not tour agent, but if you need help booking your island hopping, we can recommend an affordable local tour agent, contact us on Facebook.

 Coral Island, or Koh Hae, is one of the few islands you can reach within fifteen minutes by speedboat and spend the day playing on the beach, even during low season.
 With two beautiful beaches, the only accommodation is the small but nice Coral Island Resort offering small bungalows right on the beach.
 Read more

 Koh Bon is one of the closest islands from Phuket that be reached very easily from Rawai Beach by longtail boat.
-This small hideaway features two beaches; one used to be reserved to the guests of the Evason Resort and the other beach is home to Bon Restaurant, very nice and has a very popular destination for lunch and for a lazy day on the beach or playing some water activities.
+This small hideaway features two beaches; one used to be for to the guests of the defunct Evason Resort and the other beach is home to Bon Restaurant, very friendly and has a trendy destination for lunch and for a lazy day on the beach or playing some water activities.
 Read more

 Racha Island is a small hideaway twelve miles south of Phuket, which is about two hours by boat or 30mn by speedboat.
-This lovely tiny island is very well known from divers as a clear dive site and.
+This lovely tiny island is very well-known from divers as a clear dive site and.
 Racha is also the home of three resorts, The Racha, a luxurious villa resort, the Rayaburi and Baan Raya Resort.
-The two beaches of the main island are beautiful and the island can be explored.
+The two beaches on the main island are beautiful, and the island id fun to explore.
 Read more

-(1,600 baht with James Bond Island and Phang Nga Bay)
+(1,600 baht with James Bond Island and Phang Nga Bay + hotel transfer – Full Day)

 Koh Panyee in the bay of Phang Nga near Phuket is quite a touristic fishermen village almost entirely built on stilts.
-This is still a very unusual and interesting place to visit, but the trick is to go there early to be the only visitor in the village!
+This village is still a very unusual and exciting place to visit, but the trick is to go there early to be the only visitor in town!
 Read more

 Not really an island as you imagine it, but definitely surprising and very popular since that old James Bond movie, usually people visit it together with Koh Panyi and Phang Nga Bay where it is located.
 Read more

-Koh Yao consists of two large islands located half way between Phuket and Krabi.
+Koh Yao consists of two large islands located halfway between Phuket and Krabi.
 Koh Yao Noi, the smallest of the two has several hotels such as the beautiful Six Senses Hideaway Resort.
-Koh Yao can be reached from Bang Rong pier on the east coast of Phuket or from Krabi.
-The island doesn’t have any majestic sights but is a popular mountain bike day trip.
+Koh Yao can be reached from Bang Rong pier on the east coast of Phuket or Krabi.
+The island doesn’t have any majestic sights but is a favorite mountain bike day trip.
 The east coast has rice fields, a small village on stilts and quite a few rubber plantations.

-Koh Sirey is really an island, but you would never guess it from a map and many probably have never heard of it.
-Connected to Phuket town by a very short bridge, this small piece of land doesn’t have many particular signs but this is where you will find the beautiful Westin Siray Bay Resort.
+Koh Sirey is indeed an island, but you would never guess it from a map, and many probably have never heard of it.
+Connected to Phuket town by a very short bridge, this small piece of land doesn’t have any particular signs, but this is where you will find the beautiful Westin Siray Bay Resort.
 Read more